playfulgod/android_device_lge_vs840/README.md

-**Work in progress for the LG Connect 4G.
+**Work in progress for the LG Lucid 4G.
 Repo's based off the i_vzw and iproj projects for the LG Spectrum 4G**

 HOW-TO BUILD: